-Alongside the debut of the Camp Lincoln Rec Center will come the enhancements to Camp Lake Hubert’s Senior Dining Hall, which also broke ground in the fall of 2018.
+Alongside the debut of the Camp Lincoln Recreation Center will come the enhancements to Camp Lake Hubert’s Senior Dining Hall, which also broke ground in the fall of 2018.
 The current Senior Dining Hall will be getting a brand-new kitchen with updates to accommodate campers and their dietary needs.
 In addition, the actual dining hall will be expanded to add an additional dining room.

 As of now, the Senior Dining Hall, which overlooks the waterfront and 100-year time capsule, houses two dining rooms for “Senior Campers,” typically those over 12 years old staying for four weeks.
 The walls are lined with old yearbook photos dating as far back as the opening year in 1927.
 Cote explains, “It’s beneficial not only to the possible expansion of our meal offerings but also to the camp community.
-This new space will bring all campers together under the same roof and supply us with more programming opportunities.”
-The Senior Dining Hall is expected to be complete in time for the campers of summer 2019.
+This new space will bring all the campers together under the same roof and supply us with more programming opportunities.”
+The Senior Dining Hall is expected to be completed in time for the campers of summer 2019.